VerifiedICOs/whitepaper/README.md

 ### Foundation

 The founders will retain this percentage to control and expand the community over time.
-Verified ICOs goal is to keep building helpful
+Verified ICOs goal is to keep building helpful tools and create blockchain innovations.

 ### Airdrop